 For example, homeowners insurance covers a leaky roof while an AHS warranty does not.

 As such, a home warranty is not a replacement for homeowners insurance (and vice versa).
 Whether you buy homeowners insurance and whether you buy a home warranty are separate decisions that you should make independently of one another.

 |Systems and appliances||Yes||Yes|

 |Neglect||No||Yes (AHS, not all companies)|

-Neither homeowners insurance nor home warranties are legally required in any state, though most mortgage lenders require you to buy home insurance to qualify for a loan.
-We recommend homeowners insurance under most circumstances, as it can save you hundreds of thousands of dollars if the worst happens; meanwhile, a home warranty will pay out a few thousand dollars at most.
+Neither homeowners insurance nor home warranties are legally required in any state, though most mortgage lenders require you to buy home insurance to qualify for a home loan.
+We recommend homeowners insurance under most circumstances, as it can save you hundreds of thousands of dollars if the worst happens.
+A home warranty will pay out a few thousand dollars at most.